Is penile cancer the worst diagnosis a man can get?

 • Age: According to the American Cancer Society, the average age of a man diagnosed with penile cancer in the U.S. is 68.

 • UV Light Treatment for Psoriasis: Men who have psoriasis, which is a skin condition, often undergo PUVA treatment.
-Exposure to the UV light may contribute to developing penile cancer.
+Exposure to UV light may contribute to developing penile cancer.
 During PUVA treatments, men should cover their genital area to reduce this risk factor.

 • AIDS: Men with AIDS are more likely to develop penile cancer.
 This is likely linked to their weakened immune system and correlation to high instances of co-occurring ailments such as HPV.